horizontalsystems/horizontalsystems.github.io/index.md

 The company builds censorship-resistant financial apps for iOS/Android which operate as decentralized autonomous networks.
 These apps neither depend on any physical entity nor require any servers to run on.
 They're designed to remain fair and functional even if there is not a single server or a person to operate them.

-It should be noted, that this website is primarily for tech investors looking for a safe invesmtent into a **true** blockchain company and for talented software developers looking to make a difference doing what they love while earning a good salary.
+It should be noted, that this website is primarily for tech investors looking for a safe investment into a **true** blockchain company and for talented software developers looking to make a difference doing what they love while earning a good salary.

 ## A "DAO" Company